Stmu/rpi-motioneye/README.md

   * the command raspistill -o cam.jpg captures an image from the camera, without complaining
   * The special file /dev/video0 should be present when all of the above are met.

-# start motioneye with docker
+# Start motioneye with Docker
 * docker pull stmu/rpi-motioneye

 ```sh